 Swiss Market Ends On Firm Note

-(RTTNews) - The Switzerland stock market ended on a firm note on Wednesday, in line with the trend across Europe, amid hopes the European Central Bank and the U.S. Federal Reserve will come up with measures to boost economic growth.
+(RTTNews) - The Switzerland stock market ended on a firm note on Thursday, in line with the trend seen across Europe, as traders bet on fairly strong economic rebound.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.